 Q3

+[A].
+The production of new plants from existing plants by the fusion of their garments is called sexual reproduction.

 [B].
-The production of new plants from existing plants without the involvement of gametes is called a sexual reproduction.

-[C].
-In a sexual reproduction in plants new plants can be obtained from an existing plant without seeds.
+In sexual reproduction new plants are obtained from existing plants through seeds.

 Q5